Political Celebrities: Helpful or Hurtful?

 Posted by K.C.
 Morgan Categories: Editorial, News,

-There’s a lot of party politics out there, and sometimes the Democratic and Republican sides seem fairly cut and dry.
+There’s a lot of party politics out there, and sometimes the and sides seem fairly cut and dry.
 But it’s the people who remain “on the fence” that really turn the tide – the independents, the soon-to-be-registered voters, the people who claim a party but often vote against their own.
 What moves these people, what sways them?
 What might inspire them to go out there and cast a vote in favor of a particular politician?

 Did the public reaction to Stephen Colbert’s Presidential campaign not teach us anything?
-In less than one week after his announcement, Colbert shot ahead of other campaigners with a quick 2% jump – more than Chris Dodd and Mike Gravel have amassed in months and months of hard-core campaigning.
+In less than one week after his announcement, Colbert shot ahead of other campaigners with a quick 2% jump – more than and Mike Gravel have amassed in months and months of hard-core campaigning.
 Celebrities are on TV for one reason and one reason only – because they sell.
 They sell us everyday on entertainment, on their ideas, on their looks and their skills.
 So it’s not an incredible leap of faith to assume they’re going to try and sell us on their politics, too.
 But should they?

 Click to continue reading Political Celebrities: Helpful or Hurtful?